thejsj/rethinkdb-workshop/README.md

 ```
 ## Instructions

+**To get started, take a look at the instructions in the server/index.js file**

 After starting node and creating the necessary tables, you can now start writing ReQL queries to complete the excercise.

 Complete all 5 steps to get the chat app working.
 Each step will involve writing a ReQL query to get a part of the app working.

 1. Sign up: /server/auth/authcontroller.js:L18
 2. Login (2.1 and 2.2): /server/auth/index.js:L28 and L29